How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 _dmarc v=DMARC1;p=reject;sp=none;pct=100;adkim=r;aspf=r;rua=mailto:[email protected]; ruf=mailto:[email protected];rf=afrf;ri=86400;fo=1

-SPF (aka Sender Policy Framework) allows domain owners to choose which email addresses one can send an email from with their domain- it is the “From” header of the email.
-SPF can catch the unauthorized servers which a hacker sends an email from, furthermore, it protects a real message from the domain owner.
+SPF (aka Sender Policy Framework) allows domain owners to choose which email addresses they can send an email from with their domain- it is the “From” header of the email.
+SPF can catch the unauthorized servers which a hacker sends an email from, furthermore, it protects a genuine message from the domain owner.
 With SPF, a receiver can consider the email authentic.

 SPF record example